emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

   - Cannot be accessed externally
   - No ports → cannot be accessed from browser
   - Runs on PORT=9000
-  - Call back the app using `http://app.internal:8080`
+  - It calls back the app using `http://app.internal:8080`
   - Connected networks: `editorial-net`

 - `report-runner` is on **both** networks.

   - Built from `./developer`

-  - Acts like an Admin bot
+  - Acts like an admin bot

   - Environment variables: